01-edu/vizard/circular_graph/documentation.md

 ### Function: `create_gradient_html`
-Generates and displays an HTML file showing a color gradient legend using three hex colors. it is used in `display_gradient` to choose whether to show the gradient legend or not
+Generates and displays an HTML file showing a color gradient legend using three hex colors. it is used in `display_gradient` method to choose whether to show the gradient legend or not

 **Signature:**
 ```python